MulangM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9.
 We are Writing a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 Task 10.
 We are writing a script that displays the result of BREATH to the power LOVE Task 11.
 In task 11 we are Writing a script that converts a number from base 2 to base 10.
+Task 12.
+We arw creating a script that prints all possible combinations of two letters, except oo.